What Does It Mean That Google Makes Searches Secure?

 Whatever the reason, you will soon be unable to tell what searches brought organic search visitors to your site.

-Your comments and experiences are solicited in the comments below.
-We welcome your input.
+Your comments and experiences are welcome in the comments below.